BestFloot/Network-Monitor/README.md

 python detect.py
 ```
 This Will now Capture all Packets on the Network and Analyse Them Using The Trained AI Model

-# Please Star The Repo & Feel Free To Contribute!